LIVING WITH FIRE

 The Flathead landscape depends on fires to stay healthy and productive.
 However, fire suppression for the past 100 years, combined with recent mild winters and hotter, drier summers, has led to forests that are crowded, unhealthy, and susceptible to large and hot wildfires.
 Today, wildfire seasons are getting longer, fires are burning more area, and those fires are getting much harder to control.

-• After years of fire suppression, forested stands have become dense and crowded with small trees, dead and downed trees, pine needles, and sticks.
+After years of fire suppression, dry mixed conifer forests have become dense and crowded with small trees, dead and downed trees, pine needles, and sticks.

 © Erica Sloniker, The Nature Conservancy